 “I can’t tell you how truly blessed we have been to have Heather fill in while Linda was away.
 It is mind-boggling to realize just how much ‘unknown’ Heather took on and yet how well she managed to produce brilliantly all the editorial we needed this week and last.
 Heather is a complete professional and I would highly recommend her to anyone in need of an editor.
 She has been an absolute delight to work with.”

-In 2010, I edited brochures for the International Education department of the Surrey School District.
+I edited brochures for the International Education department of the Surrey School District in 2010.

 I spent almost five years (2003 to Dec.
 31, 2007) as the editor-in-chief of PeopleTalk magazine, the province-wide publication of the B.C.
 Human Resources Management Association (BC HRMA).